 If it is a licensed clinician's professional opinion that chronic absences are likely due to a documented medical/mental health condition, the student will be considered for a Care Plan.
-The purpose of the Care Plan is to support the student academically and emotionally so that the student can be successful during periods of excessive absences.
-A parent must provide documentation from a licensed clinician and/or medical professional of an ongoing medical/mental health condition that contributes to the student missing 5 or more school days in a grading period in order to have a Care Team meeting.
+The purpose of the Care Plan is to support the student academically and emotionally so that the student can be successful during periods of excessive absences For a Care Team meeting to be called, a parent must provide documentation from a licensed clinician and/or medical professional of an ongoing medical/mental health condition that contributes to the student missing five (5) or more school days in a grading period.
 The meeting will be called by the school counselor.
 Parents should be attentive to all aspects of the care plan.